Hypermagnesaemia is defined as a serum magnesium concentration > 1.1 mmol/L.

-Magnesium is absorbed in the intestines and excreted in the kidney via urine.
+Magnesium is absorbed in the intestines and excreted by the kidney in urine.
 Bone is the main reservoir of magnesium in the body, but exchange with serum concentrations is not freely accessible.

-The kidneys are the principle site of magnesium excretion via the urine.
+The kidneys are the principal site of magnesium excretion.
 An estimated 80% of serum magnesium is filtered at the glomerulus.
-From here the principle site of reabsorption is the Loop of Henle in the thick ascending limb.
+From here the principal site of reabsorption is the Loop of Henle in the thick ascending limb.

 Reabsorption of magnesium is by passive diffusion due to a favourable electrical gradient generated by the Na-K-2Cl cotransporter.
 Therefore, loop diuretics, which affect sodium and chloride reabsorption in the loop of Henle can affect magnesium reabsorption.
 Other diuretics such as thiazides also increase magnesium urinary excretion.